NoCode-NoLife/Melia/README.md

 Melia
 =============================================================================

-Melia is an open-source MMORPG server, developed as a collaborative affort of programmers from all around the world.
+Melia is an open-source MMORPG server, developed as a collaborative effort of programmers from all around the world.
 We're aiming to create a server software that provides a stable and extensible platform for users to build their own projects on top of, while giving developers the oppurtunity to